gui-tr/ledger-service/README.md

 | **POST**   | `/ledger/transfer`                              | Transfer money between two accounts         |

+**Assumptions:**
+* A user cannot delete an account that has a positive balance.
+* A user can have multiple accounts in different currencies.
+* A user can deposit or withdraw money in any currency (fx conversion handled by the app).
+* Accounts cannot be overdrawn.

 ## Execute features 🤖

 ### Option 1: Access swagger API docs (recommended)